sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 7

-The file transfer protocol (FTP) communicates with the application layer.
+The File Transfer Protocol (FTP) communicates with the application layer.

 </details>